spirit-js/spirit/docs/defining-routes.md

-When we create a route, it does _not_ have a special relationship with the function associated with it.
+As mentioned in previous chapters, a route just describes _when_ and _how_ to call the function we passed in.

-A route just describes _when_ and _how_ to call the function we pass in.
-In that way, think of routes as definitions and not a specialized "route handler".
+In the previous chapters we focused on how it calls our function, now we will talk more about when a route is matched.

-In order to create routes, we have to import spirit-router (if you are following the example from Getting Started then we already did this):
+> Remember when you see `route`, it's imported from `spirit-router` from our very first example.

 ```js
 const route = require("spirit-router")